 Kuon, developed by FromSoftware, was one of the survival-horror video games I tried to squeeze in the month of October because of Halloween, but I ended up playing it into November.
 It took me a month to complete because I took my time and did not play every day.
 You can complete the game in 10 hours or less.
-Despite the short length of the game, Kuon is exceptionally great and is now on my top list of favorite games.
+Despite the game’s short length, Kuon is exceptionally great and is now on my top list of favorite games.
 Let me explain.

 The art direction in this game is superb as it reveals a simple but strong plot.
 The use of sound effects and music created an intense horrific and isolating atmosphere.
 There were a few times, I was startled.
 And yet, at times, it was not all scary.
 The sound of nature (e.g., footsteps, stream, wind) can be heard throughout the game, giving life to the atmosphere.

-The placement of the sound effects ( monsters groaning, monk chanting in the temple, the twins singing) in the game were not overdone or overused.
-They all served a purpose and integrated really well to build suspense and tension.
-They also acted as subtle cue to steer me to the right direction, without acknowledging that I was playing the game.
+The placement of the sound effects (monsters groaning, monk chanting in the temple, the twins singing) in the game was not overdone or overused.
+They all served a purpose and integrated well to build suspense and tension.
+They also acted as subtle cues to steer me in the right direction, without acknowledging that I was playing the game.
 I was in the game.

-Lastly, the three different protagonists (all females with unique personality) which were played in three different phases, summarized the story so well that it left me feeling awe and sorrowfully happy.
+Lastly, the three different protagonists (all females with unique personalities), played in three different phases, summarized the story so well that it left me feeling awe and sorrowfully happy.